-The HCRH is the KVA from which the building site will be most visible.
-From approximately 2.2 miles from the proposed development, the site can be viewed for a linear distance of approximately 0.3 miles.
-At this distance, the visible portions of the dwelling will be visually subordinate in the landscape because of the dark earth-toned colors and non-reflective materials.
-From this vantage point on the HCRH, the dwelling would not be visually dominant in the landscape.
-Existing rows of vineyards on the subject parcel to the south of the proposed dwelling screen the lower level of the dwelling as viewed from this KVA.
-From the Memaloose Overlook and eastward on the HCRH, the proposed dwelling is almost entirely screened from view by existing vegetation.
+The HCRH is the KVA from which the proposed site will be most visible.
+At approximately 2.2 miles from the proposed development, the site can be viewed for a linear distance of approximately 0.3 miles.
+At this distance, the visible portions of the dwelling would be visually subordinate in the landscape with the use of dark earth-toned colors and non-reflective materials.
+From the Memaloose Overlook and eastward on the HCRH, the proposed dwelling is partially screened from view by existing vegetation.
 From I-84, which runs parallel to the north of the HCRH, but is approximately 300 feet lower in elevation, the dwelling can be seen intermittently through breaks in the trees along the north side of the highway.
-Based on analysis of the site plans and elevation drawings submitted and observations made during site visits, staff estimates that from points along I-84 where the dwelling is visible, only the top twothirds of the dwelling will be visible.
-Existing vegetation and topography on the south end of the parcel screen the bottom third of the dwelling.
-Additional plantings along the south side of the house and to the north of the house will contribute to the dwelling being visually subordinate to its setting as seen from the KVAs (See Finding 10 below).
+Based on analysis of the site plans and elevation drawings submitted and observations made during site visits, staff estimates that from points along I-84 where the dwelling is visible, the top two-thirds of the dwelling will be visible.
+Existing vegetation and topography on the south end of the parcel help to screen the bottom third of the dwelling.
+From Old Highway 8, the proposed site is approximately 0.4 miles away and is topographically visible for a linear distance of approximately 0.25 miles.
+Staff estimates that the top one third of the proposed dwelling will be visible from this KVA.

-The proposed dwelling is designed to blend well with the surrounding Pastoral landscape.
-The dwelling height is below the canopy of trees in the surrounding landscape and has a horizontal overall appearance.
-The north side of the dwelling is one story, measuring approximately 20 feet tall from the finished grade.
+The proposed dwelling is designed to blend with the surrounding Pastoral landscape.
+The dwelling height is below the canopy of trees in the surrounding landscape and has a horizontal appearance.
+The north side of the dwelling is one story, measuring approximately 15 feet tall from the finished grade.
 This side of the dwelling is not visible from KVAs.
-The south side of the dwelling is approximately 29 feet high from the finished grade, due to a natural slope in the topography.
-The windows on the dwelling facing KVAs will be well-screened by the deep 16 to 23-foot eaves overhanging the windows.
-By siting the dwelling to take advantage of existing vegetative screening and by using dark, earth-toned colors, and low or non-reflective materials, the dwelling will be visually subordinate as viewed from key viewing areas.
+The roofline on the south side of the dwelling ranges from approximately 15 to 19 feet high from the finished grade.
+The applicants also propose deep 16 to 23-foot eaves overhanging the windows, which will eliminate reflection from direct sunlight.
+Potential visual impacts will be lessened by using dark, earth-toned colors, and low or non-reflective materials.